appcelerator-developer-relations/appc-sample-watchos2/README.md

 #### Sending to the Watch App

 The event listeners for the different buttons in the view demonstrate each of the methods to send files and information to the Watch App.
-As you can see there are also `cancel*` methods.
+As you can see, there are also `cancel*` methods.
 They can only be tested if your Watch is out of reach or for some other reason data cannot be transferred to the Watch and is queued.

 	Ti.WatchSession.transferFile({
 		fileURL: '/docs/logo.png',